jcelerier/jcelerier.name/index.md

 <br/>
 # Work
 I've worked, in no particular order:
  - On interactive installations at [Blue Yeti](http://www.blueyeti.fr/home/) who employed me during my thesis.
 Check out the [Carrousel Musical](https://www.youtube.com/embed/AXeYH8W43qE)!
   Fun fact: at 0:53 you can see my desktop computer.
 Producing useful code on it when the merry-go-round was spinning all day long was an interesting challenge.
  - On [Qt](https://qt.io), [Kuesa](https://www.kdab.com/kuesa), Qt3D and various embedded devices at [KDAB](https://kdab.com).
  - On various projects for the [SCRIME](https://scrime.u-bordeaux.fr/) and the [Université de Bordeaux](https://www.u-bordeaux.fr) - in particular an [editor](https://github.com/scrime-u-bordeaux/segment-editor) for [SEGMent²](https://scrime.u-bordeaux.fr/Recherche/Projets3/SEGMent2-Study-and-Education-Game-Maker) as well as various implementations of improvisation algorithms and a website [to help COVID-19 research](https://touxpourlascience.labri.fr).
  - On instruments for teaching music to young children at [Rock & Chansons](https://www.lesboiteselectriques.com): Les Boites Électriques.

 My main tools are recent dialects of C++, Qt, Boost, and CMake.
 I mostly do my work under Linux systems and am a strong proponent of free, libre and open-source software.
 I license my own work under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) as far as a I can.

 I have experience with a fair amount of programming language paradigms and favor the type-level computations that C++ enables most; I ran a short-lived user group in Bordeaux in 2019.
 I sometimes use QML for non-desktop user interfaces and have a long love & hate relationship with OCaml.

 I am interested in all the languages and tools geared towards creative coding:
 OpenFrameworks, Faust, PureData, OpenMusic, Processing, Cinder, Max/MSP, ChucK...

 Slow software has a tendency to make my hands shake -- I prefer (Lua)LaTeX to web technologies.

 <br/>
 # Web buddies
-- Check out Julien's awesome work and music: [cubeslam.net](https://cubeslam.net)
+- Check out [Julien](https://github.com/voidtuxic)'s awesome work and music: [voidwork.space](https://voidwork.space)
 - Jaime Arias is a great researcher in formal models - we've collaborated a fair bit: [jaime-arias.fr](https://www.jaime-arias.fr)
 - The Baltazars create beautiful mist-based art: [baltazars.org](http://www.baltazars.org) - we've worked together on ossia for almost six years now!
 - Akané has done a lot of graphics work on ossia and has a super nice portfolio: [aklevy.github.io](https://aklevy.github.io)